Profile PictureDerek Christopher

 Teaching

-Teaching Assistant, Departement of Economics, University of California Irvine
+Teaching Assistant, Department of Economics, University of California Irvine

 • Health Economics (Spring 2022)